shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 ### Potential pitfalls

-In case of a tag with a technical with a missing translation, proceed like this:
+In case of a tag with a technical name with a missing translation, proceed like this:
 ```json
 {
     "global": {